Riffatad/Project-3-20224/README.md

 ________________________________________
 ## Setup Instructions
 1. Environment Setup
-•	Ensure Python and PostgreSQL are installed.
+•	Ensured Python and PostgreSQL are installed.
 •	Install required libraries, including Pandas, Plotly, SQLAlchemy, D3.js, and Leaflet.js.
 ________________________________________
 2. Database Setup
-•	Save the EV data as a CSV file (e.g., ev_data.csv).
+•	Saved the EV data as a CSV file (e.g., ev_data.csv).
-•	Use the provided initialize_db.sql script to: o	Create the database schema. o	Import data into PostgreSQL using the COPY command.
+•	Used the provided initialize_db.sql script to:
+Created the database schema.
+Imported data into PostgreSQL using the COPY command.
 ________________________________________
 3. Data Preparation
-•	Open the Project3.ipynb Jupyter Notebook.
+•	Opened the Project3.ipynb Jupyter Notebook.
-•	Follow the steps to:
+•	Followed the steps to:
-o	Clean and preprocess the dataset. o	Analyze trends such as EV growth over time. o	Export the cleaned data for frontend visualizations.
+Cleaned and preprocess the dataset.
+Analyzed trends such as EV growth over time.
+Exported the cleaned data for frontend visualizations.
 ________________________________________
 4. Running the Project
-1. Clone the project repository.
+1. Cloned the project repository.
 2. Open the index.html file in any modern browser.
 3. Use the dashboard and map to interact with the EV data: o	Dropdown menus allow VIN-based analysis.